Processing Complicated Grief In Healthy Ways

 Acknowledge and be gentle with your feelings

 No one expects you to experience a loss and not feel pain.
 It’s okay to hurt, to cry, and even to be angry.
 Acknowledging and allowing your feelings is often an important step in the healing process.
-As you go, it’s usually helpful to avoid judging yourself, and instead to accept your emotions with compassion and gentleness.
+As you go, it’s usually helpful to avoid judging yourself and instead accept your emotions with compassion and gentleness.
 Try not to feel pressured to act or feel a certain way; your grieving process is your own, and it’s perfectly valid.

 Take care of your physical health

-It can be difficult to get the motivation to eat at all when grieving, much less concoct a healthy meal.
+It can be difficult to get the motivation to eat when grieving, much less concoct a healthy meal.
 Exercise and quality sleep can also be difficult routines to keep up when experiencing a loss.
 That said, grief is draining, and taking care of your body can help you have the energy you need to get through it.
-One study found that participating in physical activity in particular may provide benefits for both the “physical health and psychological well-being of those who have been bereaved”.
+One study found that participating in physical activity, in particular, may provide benefits for both the “physical health and psychological well-being of those who have been bereaved”.
 If you’re having trouble taking care of yourself in these ways, finding a friend or loved one who can support you or perhaps even join you in exercising and eating well may be helpful.

 Know when to seek help

 Expressing your grief can often be a helpful part of processing and moving past it.
-While some turn to journaling or the listening ear of a friend to process negative thoughts, others find it helpful to work through things with a therapist.
-They can offer a safe space for you to impart whatever you’re feeling about the situation and help you enact healthy coping mechanisms to deal with your emotions.
-While professional treatment isn’t necessary in every case of standard grief, it is typically recommended for cases of complicated grief.
-This condition is a mental illness and typically won’t resolve on its own, and when left untreated, its effects can be detrimental to a person’s daily functioning, relationships, and overall well-being.
-Complicated grief therapy (CGT), for instance, is one type of treatment that may be effective for someone in this situation.
+While some turn to journaling or the listening ears of their support system, such as friends and family members, to process negative thoughts, others find it helpful to work with mental health professionals.
+Licensed therapists are mental health experts who can offer a safe space for you to impart whatever you’re feeling about the situation and teach you healthy coping mechanisms to manage your emotions.

-Or, if you’re interested in connecting with a therapist from the comfort of your own home, you might consider online therapy.
+If you’re interested in connecting with a therapist from the comfort of your own home, you might consider online therapy.
 A platform like BetterHelp can match you with a licensed provider who you can meet with via phone, video call, and/or online chat from anywhere you have a working device and an internet connection.
-Research suggests that online therapy is “no less efficacious” than in-person sessions for a variety of conditions and situations, so you can feel free to choose the format that feels best for you.
+Research suggests that online therapy is “no less efficacious” than in-person sessions for a variety of conditions and situations, so you can feel free to choose the format that feels appropriate for you.

 Takeaway